For the treatment of moderate to severe Vasomotor Symptoms (VMS)—commonly referred to as hot flashes and night sweats—due to menopause1,2

 INDICATIONS AND USAGE

-VEOZAH® (fezolinetant) is a neurokinin 3 (NK3) receptor antagonist indicated for the treatment of moderate to severe vasomotor symptoms due to menopause.
+VEOZAH™ (fezolinetant) is a neurokinin 3 (NK3) receptor antagonist indicated for the treatment of moderate to severe vasomotor symptoms due to menopause.

 WARNINGS AND PRECAUTIONS

-Hepatic Transaminase Elevation
+Hepatic Transaminase Elevation and Hepatotoxicity

-Elevations in serum transaminase [alanine aminotransferase (ALT) and/or aspartate aminotransferase (AST)] levels > 3x the upper limit of normal (ULN) occurred in 2.3% of women receiving VEOZAH and 0.9% of women receiving placebo in three clinical trials.
-No serum elevations in total bilirubin (> 2x ULN) occurred.
+In 3 clinical trials, elevations in serum transaminase [alanine aminotransferase (ALT) and/or aspartate aminotransferase (AST)] levels > 3x the upper limit of normal (ULN) occurred in 2.3% of women receiving VEOZAH and 0.9% of women receiving placebo.
+No elevations in serum total bilirubin (> 2x ULN) occurred.
 Women with ALT or AST elevations were generally asymptomatic.
 Transaminase levels returned to pretreatment levels (or close to these) without sequelae with dose continuation, and upon dose interruption, or discontinuation.
 Women with cirrhosis were not studied.

-Perform baseline bloodwork to evaluate for hepatic function and injury prior to VEOZAH initiation.
-Do not start VEOZAH if concentration of ALT or AST is ≥ 2x ULN or if the total bilirubin is elevated (e.g., ≥ 2x ULN) for the evaluating laboratory.
+Perform baseline hepatic laboratory tests to evaluate for hepatic function and injury [including serum ALT, serum AST, serum ALP, and serum bilirubin (total and direct)] prior to VEOZAH initiation.
+Do not start VEOZAH if the concentration of ALT or AST is ≥ 2x ULN or if the total bilirubin is elevated (e.g., ≥ 2x ULN) for the evaluating laboratory.
 If baseline hepatic transaminase evaluation is < 2x ULN and the total bilirubin is normal, VEOZAH can be started.
-Perform follow-up evaluations of hepatic transaminase concentration at 3 months, 6 months, and 9 months after initiation of therapy and when symptoms (such as nausea, vomiting, or yellowing of the skin or eyes) suggest liver injury.

 ADVERSE REACTIONS